Tiger Woods: Professional career

 Woods had a poor showing at the 2013 U.S. Open as a result of an elbow injury that he sustained at The Players Championship.
 In finishing at 13-over-par, he recorded his worst score as a professional and finished 12 strokes behind winner Justin Rose.
 After a prolonged break because of the injury, during which he missed the Greenbrier Classic and his own AT&T National, he returned at the Open Championship at Muirfield.
 Despite being in contention all week and beginning the final round only two strokes behind Lee Westwood, he struggled with the speed of the greens and could only manage a 3-over-par 74 that left him tied for 6th place, five strokes behind eventual winner Phil Mickelson.
 Two weeks later, Woods returned to form at the WGC-Bridgestone Invitational, recording his 5th win of the season and 8th win at the event in its 15-year history.
 His second-round 61 matched his record score on the PGA Tour and could easily have been a 59 were it not for some short missed birdie putts on the closing holes.
 This gave him a seven-stroke lead that he held onto for the rest of the tournament.
-But at the PGA Championship at Oak Hill Country Club, Woods never was in contention, making 2013 his fifth full season where he did not win a major; he was in contention in only two of the four majors in 2013.
+But at the PGA Championship at Oak Hill Country Club, Woods was never in contention, making 2013 his fifth full season where he did not win a major; he was in contention in only two of the four majors in 2013.